vtrpldn/digital-garden/src/posts/3-cool-css-tricks-to-impress-your-friends-at-parties.md

 title: 3 Cool CSS Tricks to Impress Your Friends at Parties
 date: 2020-06-23
 tags:
+  - codenewbie
   - css
-  - codenewbie
+  - tricks
 layout: layouts/post.njk
 ---

-_This article was originally posted in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/3-cool-css-tricks-to-impress-your-friends-at-parties-k19) in the DEV Community._

+---

 Wait, no one does that...